Vikms95/js-top-tictactoe/notes.md

                                                    reset gameboard Array,
                                                    reset playerMoves Array) -->

-- Function checkPlayerToPlay(event,playerOnTurn) return playerOnTurn

 - Try to put all conditionals in objects, return a certain object if met

-- In the gameFlowModule, the first step might be to set up the Player instances.
-They are part of the game flow, so it makes sense that gameFlowModule should manage them.